If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Top 10 Dry Cleaning Statistics and Facts

-1. The dry cleaning and laundry services market size was 8.9 billion dollars as of 2018.
+1. The global dry cleaning and laundry services market was valued at approximately $8.9 billion in 2018.

-6. The average wage for dry cleaners in the US is $27,630 annually.
+6. The average annual wage for a dry cleaner in the US is approximately $27,630.

 Market Analysis for Laundry Businesses

-1. The market size: As of 2018, the global revenue for dry cleaning and laundry services was 8.9 billion dollars (1).
-Experts predict it will reach 79.91 billion by 2027.
+1. The market size: The global revenue for dry cleaning and laundry services sat at 8.9 billion dollars in 2018 (1).
+Analysts predict steady growth, potentially reaching over 79 billion by 2027 as economies recover.

-4. Global market segmentation: The Asia Pacific is the biggest stakeholder in the dry cleaning market.
-This is due to countries’ expanding economies and a more significant working population.
-Europe is also growing in its demand for dry cleaning services, mostly due to more disposable income.
+4. Global market segmentation: The Asia Pacific region is the dominant stakeholder.
+This is largely due to expanding economies and a growing professional class in urban centers.
+Europe is also seeing increased demand thanks to higher disposable incomes.

-5. Key players: The key global players in the dry cleaning market include Alliance Laundry Systems LLC, the Huntington Company, and ZIPS Dry Cleaners.
+5. Key players: Major entities shaping the global landscape include Alliance Laundry Systems LLC, The Huntington Company, and ZIPS Dry Cleaners.

 Dry Cleaner Demographics